kumarharsh/graphql-for-vscode/README.md

 * **Autocomplete**: Uses the [@playlyfe/gql](https://npmjs.org/package/@playlyfe/gql) library to read your whole graphql schema definitions and provide you with autocomplete support while writing & editing your `.gql` files.

   ![Autocomplete](https://cdn.rawgit.com/kumarharsh/graphql-for-vscode/master/images/autocomplete.gif)
-* **Schema Validation**: The plugin also validates your schema, so that you catch errors early.
+* **Schema Validation**: The extension also validates your schema, so that you catch errors early.
-* **Linting**: This plugin uses a similar method as used by the [Codemirror graphql](https://github.com/graphql/codemirror-graphql) project for linting.
+* **Linting**: This extension uses a similar method as used by the [Codemirror graphql](https://github.com/graphql/codemirror-graphql) project for linting.
 * **Great Syntax Highlighting**: Now, your graphql queries, mutations and gql files will look as beautiful as the rest of your code with an awesome syntax highlighter.
 It works not just with your .gql/.graphql schema files, but also within your code - supports syntax highlighting within:
   + Javascript
   + Typescript